 Ensuring that the API response is correct is something that you will be doing a lot when working with APIs.
 The Postman response viewer will make this task much easier for you.

 An API response consists of the body, headers, and the status code.
 Postman organizes body and headers in different tabs.
 The status code with the time taken to complete the API call is displayed next to the tabs.
 You can hover over the status code to get more details about the code.
 Mostly it will be the default description as mandated by the HTTP specification, however, API authors can also add custom messages.

 If a request has been saved in a collection, you can save responses for that request.
 Once the response has been returned, click the Save Response button.
 Enter a name to call your saved response.
-All responses saved for a request will be available whenever you load the request.
-Expand the API description above the request URL to view and select the saved responses.
+All responses saved for a request will be available as an example whenever you load the request.
+Click the Examples dropdown in the top right to view and select the saved examples.

 The Postman Body tab gives you several tools to help you make sense of things quickly.
 The body can be viewed in one of three views - pretty, raw, and preview.